-We are pleased to announce the first postgraduate research fellowship jointly organised by the Centre for Comparative Studies of Civilisations and Spiritualities of the Cini Foundation in Venice (Italy) and the Archivio Luigi Pericle in Ascona (Switzerland).
-The applicant awarded the "Utopia, Art, and Spirituality" grant will have the opportunity to spend two months at the Cini Foundation and two months at the Hotel Ascona (including boarding) - Archivio Luigi Pericle.
-The fellowship offers four months' accommodation in Venice and Ascona in Spring/Summer 2024 (two for each institution), and a grant of 1,200 euros (gross amount).
+We are pleased to announce the second postgraduate research fellowship in collaboration between the Centre for Comparative Studies of Civilisations and Spiritualities of the Cini Foundation of Venice (Italy) and the Archivio Luigi Pericle of Ascona (Switzerland).
+The successful applicant of the "Utopia, Art and Spirituality" grant will have the opportunity to spend two months at the Cini Foundation and two months at the Hotel Ascona - Archivio Luigi Pericle.
+The fellowship offers 4 months accommodation in Venice and Ascona (2 for each institution) and a grant of 1.200 euro (gross amount).